-Due to external factors, inflation figures have been high over the past years (25.2% in 2022 and 17% in 2023) and have eroded purchasing power of the population, in particular the poorest segments.
+Due to external factors, inflation figures have been high over the past years (25.2% in 2022, 17% in 2023 and 10.9% in 2024) and have eroded purchasing power of the population, in particular the poorest segments.
 Thanks to the mobility agreement for Portuguese Speaking countries, many Santomeans, in particular youths, have chosen to emigrate to Portugal in recent years.
+The Embassy of Portugal confirmed that 35 000 visas have been granted to Santomeans in 2023 and 2024, representing 16.7 % of the population.
 This brain drain has impacted all sectors.

-10 State Budget 2023 11 INE IOF 2017
+State Budget 2023